Passw/Schemacs-Emacs-in-Scheme/README.md

-There are many tasks to complete, many of which are fairly simple to do even for people with not a lot of experience using the Scheme programming lanugage, as long as you can get the code in this project to run on your Scheme implementation.
+There are many tasks to complete, many of which are fairly simple to do even for people with not a lot of experience using the Scheme programming language, as long as you can get the code in this project to run on your Scheme implementation.
 See the
 ["How to build"](#how-to-build), ["How to run"](#how-to-run), and ["How to hack"](#how-to-hack) sections below.

 As of right now, the most important long-term issue to work on is [#30 "*Get Emacs Regression Tests (ERT) to evaluate on the `cl-lib.el`*"](https://codeberg.org/ramin_hal9001/schemacs/issues/30).
-Please refer to that issue for details, but breifly here is what must be done: first try running the `elisp-tests.scm` test program in your Scheme REPL...
+Please refer to that issue for details, but briefly here is what must be done: first try running the `elisp-tests.scm` test program in your Scheme REPL...